com-lihaoyi/os-lib/readme.md

-- `os.Pipe`: the default, this connects the subprocess's stream to the parent process via pipes; if used on its stdin this lets the parent process write to the subprocess via `java.lang.Process#getOutputStream`, and if used on its stdout it lets the parent process read from the subprocess via `java.lang.Process#getInputStream` and `java.lang.Process#getErrorStream`.
+- `os.Pipe`: the default, this connects the subprocess's stream to the parent process via pipes; if used on its stdin this lets the parent process write to the subprocess via `os.SubProcess#stdin`, and if used on its stdout it lets the parent process read from the subprocess via `os.SubProcess#stdout` and `os.SubProcess#stderr`.

 - `os.Inherit`: inherits the stream from the parent process.
 This lets the subprocess read directly from the paren process's standard input or write